T3CHNOLOG1C/SwitchGuide/README.md

-# SwitchGuide
+# SwitchGuide (Deprecated)
-A guide to Switch homebrew
+A guide to Switch homebrew, now outdated and deprecated.
+Refer to [this guide](https://switchguide.xyz) for a more up to date guide.